 b.
 Maximise the initiative of individual parents to make those decisions.

-The Main Objectives of the Non-Custodial Parents Party (Equal Parenting) are to:-
+The Main Objective of the Non-Custodial Parents Party (Equal Parenting) is to:-

 - Change Family Law legislation, so that children see both parents.

 - Change Child Support legislation so as to benefit the children.

 More specific details can be found by clicking onto the items in blue below:-

 - NCPP(EP) Family Law–Child Support Policy.